pingcap/docs/tidb-cloud/setup-self-hosted-kafka-pls.md

 2. Create a [TiDB Cloud Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-cloud-dedicated) cluster in AWS first.
 Ensure that Kafka deployment information is alligned with your TiDB cluster.

     1. In the [TiDB Cloud console](https://tidbcloud.com), navigate to the cluster overview page of the TiDB cluster, and then click **Changefeed** in the left navigation pane.
-    2. In the overview page, you can find the region of TiDB Cluster, make sure your Kafka cluster will be deployed to the same region.
+    2. On the overview page, you can find the region of TiDB Cluster.
+Ensure that your Kafka cluster will be deployed to the same region.
-    3. Click **Create Changefeed**
+    3. Click **Create Changefeed**.
         1. Select **Kafka** as **Target Type**.
-        2. Select **Private Link** as **Connectivity Method**
+        2. Select **Private Link** as **Connectivity Method**.
     4. Note down the principal of TiDB Cloud AWS account in **Reminders before proceeding**.
 You will use it to authorize TiDB Cloud to create an endpoint for the Kafka Private Link service.
     5. Select **Number of AZs**.
 Confirm that you will deploy the Kafka cluster in **Single AZ** or **3 AZ**.
 In this example, select **3 AZ**.
 Note down the ID of the AZ in which you want to deploy your Kafka cluster.
 If you want to know the relationship between your AZ names and AZ IDs, see [AWS document](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html) to find it.
     6. Pick a unique **Kafka Advertised Listener Pattern** for your Kafka Private Link service.
         1. Input a unique random string.
 It can only include numbers or lowercase letters.
 You will use it to generate **Kafka Advertised Listener Pattern** later.
-        2. Click **Check usage and generate** to check if the random string is unique and generate **Kafka Advertised Listener Pattern** which will be used to assemble EXTERNAL advertised listener for Kafka brokers.
+        2. Click **Check usage and generate** to check if the random string is unique and generate **Kafka Advertised Listener Pattern** that will be used to assemble the EXTERNAL advertised listener for Kafka brokers.

 Note down all the deployment information.
 You need to use is to configure your Kafka Private Link service later.

-The following is an example of the deployment information.
+The following table shows an example of the deployment information.

 | Information     | Value    | Note    |
 |--------|-----------------|---------------------------|